Discover one of our 28 local entrepreneurial communities »

 Interested in bringing MIT Technology Review to your local market?

 Unsupported browser: Your browser does not meet modern web standards.
 See how it scores »

-GM licenses technology that could also make the batteries much cheaper.
+An old technology could make hybrid cars much cheaper.

 Chinese startup develops new, low-cost ways to improve the properties of lithium-iron phosphate, a leading electrode material.

 New energy-storage technology could surpass today’s batteries in capacity and durability.

 The automaker aims to bring a cheap hybrid technology used in some large vehicles to passenger cars.

 Diesel-battery generators could cut troop fuel use at least by half.

 A new printing process could increase battery capacity by over 10 percent.